North Carolina's offensive line can give relief to other starters

-Players come and go over four year spans, doing their best to mesh with teammates that are changing, too.
+Players come and go over four-year spans, doing their best to mesh with teammates who are changing, too.
 In limited time, they try to get — and stay — on the same page.
 The success stories can produce well-oiled machines.
 The failures can be as poorly executed as a children’s theater production.

 In some cases, it’s not all that bad.
 Take the 2016 North Carolina football team.
 It lost its starting quarterback but replaced him with an understudy who had been waiting in the wings for three years.

 “I've never — in all my years, I think it's around 18 years of running this offense — I've never experienced this,” head coach Larry Fedora said.
 “It's a little bit unknown for me.”

 When the Tar Heels take the field on Sept.
 2, their offense will be a redone unit.
 Seven starters need to be replaced, including six skill-position players — Mitchell Trubisky, Elijah Hood, T.J.
 Logan, Mack Hollins, Ryan Switzer and Bug Howard.
 To put those losses into perspective, take a look at the UNC record books.

 Trubisky cemented his name among UNC royalty in a little over one full season at the helm.
 He comes in at sixth all time in passing yards (4,762), first in single-season passing yardage (3,748) and first in single-season total offense (4,056).
 He adds the fifth most passing touchdowns (41) and the most single-season touchdowns (30) in Tar Heel history.

 On the ground, Hood is among UNC's best.
 In three seasons with North Carolina, he propelled himself to ninth all-time in rushing yards (2,580), including the second-best season (1,463) in UNC history.
 He’s also tied for third in single-season rushing touchdowns (17) and tied for sixth on career rushing touchdowns (29).